Photo by Bill Delano

 The Arts Center at Duck Creek is pleased to present Daisuke Kiyomiya: Forms of Perception, an immersive installation of sculptural works that explore the shifting relationship between physical form, internal experience, and atmospheric space.
 This exhibition marks the artist’s first solo show in the United States, and at Duck Creek.

 Working in a fluid and improvisational process, the artist transforms memories, emotions, and observations into three-dimensional expressions that respond to space as much as material.
-The exhibition will include a selection of recent and newly created works—ranging from intimate wall pieces to monumental sculptures measuring 8 to 10 feet in height—many of which are designed specifically for the soaring interior of the John Little Barn.
+The exhibition will include a selection of recent and newly created works—ranging from intimate wall pieces to monumental sculptures —many of which are designed specifically for the soaring interior of the John Little Barn.

 Hanging works and suspended forms will animate the verticality of the space, inviting viewers to consider the sculptural object not only as a static form but as a presence that breathes, hovers, and shifts with the air around it.
 Through subtle contrasts in shape, weight, and motion, the artist investigates whether an object can reflect the state of having a “free mind”—an open, living consciousness in dialogue with its environment.